Atlas of plant and animal histology

 Storage

-Vacuoles are the last station for some vesicular traffic pathways.
-In some cells, they are the compartment to store carbohydrates and proteins.
-This clearly happens in seeds, where vacuoles accumulate proteins needed during germination.
-Storage vacuoles become lytic vacuoles during cell differentiation.
-Unlike animals, plants do not have an excretory system, nor they can move to avoid toxic substances.
-In plants, potentially dangerous substances are stored in vacuoles.
-In this way, metabolism residues and toxic substances like heavy metals (cadmium, zinc and nickel) are found in vacuoles.
-In addition, they also store other substances such as pigments (for example, anthocyanins) in the epidermal cells of petals, toxic substances against herbivores, resins, alkaloids like opium, etcetera.
+Unlike animals, plants do not have an excretory system, and they cannot move to avoid toxic substances.
+In plants, potentially toxic substances are stored in vacuoles.
+In this way, metabolism residues and toxic substances like heavy metals (cadmium, zinc and nickel) and other molecules such as nicotine, alkaloids (opium), tannins and phenolic components are found in vacuoles.
+Some of them may be stored as long as the cell is alive.
+Some toxic substances for the plant are also toxic for herbivores, so they are a protection mechanism against animals.
+In addition, vacuoles may also store other substances such as pigments (for example, anthocyanins) in the epidermal cells of petals, resins, and so on.
 Most of the taste of fruits and vegetables is the result of substances stored in vacuoles.

 Degradation centers